Table of Contents

 With larger pharmaceutical doses of CBD, there might be the possibility that CBD interacts with certain drugs.
 At lower serving sizes, the risk of interaction with prescription drugs is small, but not zero.
 If you take CBD with certain prescription drugs it has the potential to cause negative effects including liver problems, or have more mild side effects like upset stomach and drowsiness.

 When you take CBD, make sure you choose a trustworthy brand to avoid side effects from a poor quality CBD product.
 Are there lab tests available that you can easily read and understand the CBD content?
 Is it USDA certified organic?
-To reduce variability, take your CBD oil at the same serving size and same time every day.
+To reduce variability, take your CBD oil or CBD gummies at the same serving size and same time every day.
 Pay attention to any medicines that you use—even herbals, vitamins, and over-the-counter medications.

 If any of your prescription drugs or supplements have a caution about not using with grapefruit, then you may not want to take CBD oil with them either.
 However, since topical products like CBD cream or CBD lotion do not get metabolized by the liver, it may be an option for those taking certain drugs.
 Please talk to your doctor for further information before beginning a CBD regimen.